mcgraw/dojo-pop-animation/README.md

-# dojo-pop-animation
+Exploring animation with Facebook POP & Swift

-Example Facebook Pop Usage In Swift
+Sample project from the blog post at http://www.xmcgraw.com/take-ios-animation-to-another-level-with-facebook-pop/